 Apply for coverage with your parent or stay on their plan.
-Before you enroll or decide to stay on a parent’s plan, be sure to read the plan’s coverage documents and review the provider network carefully so you know how the plan covers care delivered in the state you go to school.
+Before you enrol or decide to stay on a parent’s plan, be sure to read the plan’s coverage documents and review the provider network carefully so you know how the plan covers care delivered in the state you go to school.

 Apply yourself in the state you go to school.
-You may want to do this to enroll in a plan that better meets your needs in the state you go to school.
+You may want to do this to enrol in a plan that better meets your needs in the state you go to school.
 When you fill out your application, note.

 You’ll still be included in your parent’s tax household, even though you’re applying separately.
 They’ll fill out or update their application and state that you don’t need health coverage.
 Your income will still be counted because Marketplace savings are based on expected income for all tax household members, not just the ones who need insurance.

 You’ll do the same: When you fill out your own separate application, state that your parents and the other members of their tax household don’t need health coverage.
 But you’ll include their income on your application.

 The cost of both your plan and your parent’s plan may be reduced with a premium tax credit and extra savings based on the whole household’s income, not just yours.

 When you move to or from the place you live and go to school, you may be eligible for a Special Enrollment Period allowing you to enrol outside the yearly Open Enrollment Period.

 • You have the same options as above.
 But if you apply with your parents, you may be required to choose a separate plan because you’re 26 or older.

 If no one claims you as a dependent.